Try These 8 Fermented Foods for Gut Health

 Sauerkraut is simply lacto-fermented green cabbage, which is fermented by a strain of bacteria found on cabbage called lactobacillus.
 Lactobacilli is present in soil (and therefore certain plant foods), as well as in some dairy products.

-Aside from being rich in probiotics, sauerkraut is also a good source of fiber, B vitamins, calcium, and magnesium.
+Aside from containing probiotics, sauerkraut also contains fiber, B vitamins, calcium, and magnesium.
 Many health experts recommend adding 1/4 cup of sauerkraut to one meal per day to improve the digestive system and promote clear, glowing skin.
 This is because the health of your gut is related to the health of your skin (a connection called the gut-skin axis).
 (4)

 You can add sauerkraut to anything and everything, including scrambled eggs, salads, open-faced sandwiches, and homemade tacos.
 Sauerkraut is incredibly inexpensive and easy to make at home.
 All you need is sea salt, water, a glass jar, chopped green cabbage, and a little bit of patience as the fermentation takes place (at least three weeks).